7 Amazing Proven Stinging Nettle Benefits

 What's interesting as well, is that scientists think that any one of these ingredients alone isn't enough to cause as much discomfort as one typically gets from the Stinging Nettle plant, but that in combination, the effects might be enhanced.

-This is something to consider when you hear people say “well, this synthetic chemical hasn’t been shown to cause any damage”–because synthetics typically haven’t been studied in combination with others.
-Now of course, we’re talking about natural substances here and not synthetic chemicals–I’m just sharing something to be considered.
+This is something to consider when you hear people say “well, this synthetic chemical hasn't been shown to cause any damage”, because synthetics typically haven't been studied in combination with others.
+Now of course, we're talking about natural substances here and not synthetic chemicals, but I think they could definitely be related.

 Stinging Nettle Benefits

-Despite all of the irritation that the Stinging Nettle plant can cause, it’s a nutritional powerhouse to be reckoned with.
-It’s loaded with protein, fiber, fat, phenolic compounds, carotenoids, tannin, and anti-oxidants. (source)
+Despite all of the irritation that the Stinging Nettle plant can cause, it's a nutritional powerhouse.
+It's loaded with protein, fiber, fat, phenolic compounds, carotenoids, tannin, and anti-oxidants.

-There is even a Tibetan Buddhist figure named Milarepa who is said to have subsisted only on nettles for years–he apparently even turned green in the process.
-Hmmmm…
+There is even a Tibetan Buddhist figure named Milarepa who is said to have subsisted only on nettles for years.
+However, he apparently even turned green in the process, so not thinking that's a great idea.

 Stinging Nettle has a long medicinal history.
 In medieval times, it was used as a diuretic and to treat joint pain.